turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 * Create your personal brand as a software developer
 * Tell your story effectively across multiple platforms

-Allow yourself 45-60 mins to complete the following:
+Allow yourself 45-60 mins to read through the lesson plan and watch the video lectures below.
+Complete [this reflection sheet](https://docs.google.com/document/d/11nji0XRnS1hGrlDD_PYJiOsF3ACpyNtMYkOGN1L9EPo/edit?usp=sharing) as you go (make a copy by going to File > Make a copy).

 ## Week 3 Lesson: Professional Storytelling & Branding
 We've been focusing on your strengths and how you work, both at Turing and in previous experiences.
 In this lesson, we'll build off of those conversations to craft a compelling story that describes who you are, how you came to this industry, and where you see yourself going.
 This is a story that you'll tell employers, colleagues at networking events, and even your Turing community in order to build connections for your future career.